Get More Sleep Even If You Pump All Night Long

 What If Baby Starts Sleeping Longer Or You Slept Through Pumping Session?

-If you have some expressed milk on hand, you can give that to baby when they wake up next.
+If you have some expressed milk on hand, you can give that to the baby when they wake up next.

-I know as a pumping mom you feel guilt when you sleep instead of pump because you feel like you just missed your chance to get a few more ounces of milk.
+I know as a pumping mom you feel guilt when you sleep instead of the pump because you feel like you just missed your chance to get a few more ounces of milk.